 We are still working under the Care Act Duties.
 However, where safe and appropriate, practitioners should undertake assessments, reviews and support plans remotely.
 This decision should be made considering risk and using your professional judgement / curiosity alongside discussion with your Lead Practitioner.
 You must record on the person’s record that you have had a conversation with the person / representative and reasons for undertaking the assessment, review etc. remotely or in person.

-If you undertake a visit in person you must follow social distancing guidance and guidance on the use of PPE.
+If you undertake a visit in person you must follow the visit guidance and guidance on the use of PPE.

-Where teams are having difficulty workings safely please speak to your Line Manager who will provide advice and support or escalate for further advice.
+Where teams are having difficulty working safely please speak to your Line Manager who will provide advice and support or escalate for further advice.

 Where can I find out more?